zhouston86/portfolio_project/README.md

 ## Flask/Docker Compose
 This version of the project is built using Docker Compose and Flask.
 You should be able to build the project using "docker compose up -d" from the terminal.
 This will build and run a flask web server, postgres database, and a pgadmin container.

+## Kubernetes
+The project can also be deployed using kubernetes.
+See "minikube_env_start.txt" on how to start a local minikube environment running the flask application, postgres database, and pgadmin.
+In the next revision of the project, I am working on creating a github actions deployment pipeline to a cloud service provider (Azure).

 ## API Reference

 ### Swagger